Have you ever thought about the lifespan of a snake?

-There is no clear cut answer on whether a dying or dead snake will roll over onto its back.
-Some of them do, but this is not something linked to a specific species or age group.
-Many who have found their snake dead on their back speculate it is related to attempting to relieve pressure or pain.
+There is no clear-cut answer on whether a dying or dead snake will roll over onto its back.
+Some do, but this is not linked to a specific species or age group.
+Many who have found their snake dead on their back speculate it is related to relieving pressure or pain.

 Do Snakes Roll Over When They Die?

 Whether you have come across a dead snake in the wild or are curious about your pet, you may have noticed some are rolled over onto their backs when they die.